 ‘The support from the school has been outstanding and the only downside is that I don’t get to stay here longer’

-Our 2017-18 entry requirements for our School Direct programme are as follows:
+Our 2019-2020 entry requirements for our Bishop Rawstorne School Direct programme are as follows:

-* A first or second class honours degree (or equivalent) from a UK university.
-If the applicant is in his/her final year, a successful outcome should be predicted by the referee.
+* A degree from a United Kingdom higher education institution or equivalent qualification.
+You must have met this requirement prior to commencement of the course.
+If you are in your final year, a successful outcome should be predicted by the referee.

-* If you accept a formal offer of a place you will be required to meet the Department for Education's standards for physical and mental fitness to teach and clearance to work with children.
+* If a formal offer is accepted, applicants will be required to meet the Department for Education's standards for physical and mental fitness to teach and clearance to work with children.
 Further information, including a Declaration of Health questionnaire and details of how to apply for a Disclosure and Barring Service (DBS, previously CRB) Enhanced Disclosure will be sent to you after you have firmly accepted an offer.

 *Subject enhancement courses are available for some secondary subjects.
-If your degree subject does not link your chosen teaching subject, we can arrange for you to undertake a subject knowledge enhancement course before you begin training
+If your degree subject does not link to your chosen teaching subject, we can arrange for you to undertake a subject knowledge enhancement course before you begin training.

 Bishop Rawstorne have been working closely with the Department for Education to support their 'Get into Teaching' campaign.
 Please see the attached link which explains why our teachers and pupils are so passionate about teaching and why it is such a rewarding profession:

-Maths, English, Biology, Chemistry, Physics, Geography, History, Physical Education, Religious Education, Computing, Music and Modern Foreign Languages
+Maths, English, Biology, Chemistry, Physics, Geography, History, Physical Education, Religious Education, Computing, Art and Design and Music

 For the last two years 100% of our trainees who have sought employment have secured it!

 If you would like to spend a day observing lessons in your chosen subject area please contact us at email@example.com or if you have any further questions about the programme, please contact Helen Winter - firstname.lastname@example.org.